rodighiero/spherical-projection/README.md

-# Cartogrphy of COVID-19 Scientific Literature
+# Cartography of COVID-19 Scientific Literature

 Network visualizations are useuful instrument to have a distant view from a subject.
 This visualization was created to give an idea of the scientific community behind the COVID-19 subject.
 Who they are?
 When they began?
 With whom they work?
 Which are their specializationtions?